vercel/next.js/examples/cms-umbraco/README.md

 ### Step 2.
 Install sample data

-To avoid having to create the entire blog dataset in hand, we have created a [NuGet package](https://TODO) with everything you need to get started.
+To avoid having to create the entire blog dataset in hand, we have created a [NuGet package](https://www.nuget.org/packages/Umbraco.Sample.Headless.Blog) with everything you need to get started.

-Install the NuGet package with the following command in the terminal window: `dotnet add Umbraco.Cms.TODO.TODO`.
+Install the NuGet package with the following command in the terminal window: `dotnet add Umbraco.Sample.Headless.Blog`.

 ### Step 3.
 Configure the Umbraco Delivery API